Here are 10 of the most popular true crime movies about serial killers

-From Ted Bundy to John Wayne Gacey – Hollywood movies which tell the tales of the world’s most evil criminals – serial killers – continue to grow in popularity each year.
+Bundy, Gacy, Dahmer – Hollywood has a history of telling the tales of the world’s most evil criminals – serial killers – and they continue to grow in popularity each year.

 With true crime podcasts growing by approximately 81 per cent in the past year and Netflix screening several popular documentaries which focus on these twisted minds, it was only a matter of time before Hollywood adapted the gruesome, horrific, and ultimately evil, tales for the big screen.